snakesch/SDrecall/README.md

 # SDrecall

+## Note: BIG UPDATE on the branch rust-impl.
+Dramatic speed-up with phasing graph building migrated to Rust extension.
+Also significant improvement on misalignment filtration after realignment.
+Please redirect to the rust-impl branch for updated performance.

 ## Key Notes before implementing SDrecall to your pipeline
 1. SDrecall is the first tool offer sensitive and scalable variant detection within SDs based on NGS data alone.